 If you itemize deductions on your federal tax return, you may be able to claim a deduction for the personal property taxes you've paid.

 One method that states can use to raise revenue is to charge you a tax on your personal property.
 This type of tax is separate, and may be in addition, to the state and local taxes you pay on your real estate.
-However, if you itemize deductions on your federal return, you may be eligible to claim a deduction for all personal property taxes you pay.
+However, if you itemize deductions on your federal return, you may be eligible to claim a deduction for some or all of the personal property taxes you pay.

 What is a personal property tax?